Mehmet Okur: New Jersey Nets (2011–2012)

 On 22 December 2011, Okur was traded to the New Jersey Nets for a 2015 second round pick (later used to select Pat Connaughton).
 This reunited him with former Jazz teammate, PG Deron Williams, who was traded to the Nets the previous season.
 Okur played 17 games for the Nets, averaging 7.6 points, 4.8 rebounds and 1.8 assists per game.

 On 15 March 2012, Okur was traded to the Portland Trail Blazers along with Shawne Williams and a 2012 first-round pick (later used to select Damian Lillard in exchange for Gerald Wallace.

 He was waived by Portland on 21 March 2012.

 Later in 2012, Okur decided to retire from basketball, citing injuries.
-In Okur's final 2 years in the league, he only played 30 games total.
-His final game being on January 25, 2012, where he recorded 11 points, 6 rebounds and 3 assists in a 97–90 win over the 76ers.
+In Okur's final two years in the league, he only played 30 games total.
+His final game was on 25 January 2012, where he recorded 11 points, six rebounds and three assists in a 97–90 win over the 76ers.